UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_RFNoC.md

 ### New Image Validation

 Now that we have our custom image, we follow the previous steps used in the default image to check the RFNoC blocks.
-The 'uhd_usrp_probe' command should show the new FFT block and the new SEP connections of the block.
+The ```uhd_usrp_probe``` command should show the new FFT block and the new SEP connections of the block.
 The following images show the output of this command.

 ![new image blocks](https://github.com/UCaNLabUMB/SDR_Tutorials/blob/main/Documentation/Images/08_RFNoC/image_fft_probe.png)